DreamingRaven/raven-helm-charts/charts/jellymeta/README.md

 | metube.volumeMounts[0].subPath | string | `"downloads"` |  |
 | metube.volumes[0].name | string | `"data"` |  |
 | metube.volumes[0].persistentVolumeClaim.claimName | string | `"jellymeta-metube"` |  |

+# Changelog

+## 0.2.0

+This version upgrades jellyfin helm chart.
+This is potentially breaking if you overrode any of the variables related to volumes, or if you codified any of them.
+If you let the chart handle volumes no changes are necessary.
+The only thing this would effect is duplication of volume and volumeMounts when attempting to set your own with persistence enabled.

+I would suggest you backup your data before upgrading, and checking the manifests still generate the PVC you desire properly.
+Or better yet ensure you retain this PVC yourself.